axiom-org/axboard/README.md

 2. Create a second repository on your GitHub account, named your-website-name.github.io .
 This repository is just a "serving repository" - it will contain the static files that are served on the website, and you won't edit these files by hand.

 3. Modify `package.json`.
 The `deploy` script needs to point to your own serving repository.
 Replace `git@github.com:axiom-org/axboard.github.io.git` with the git URI of your serving repository.
+Also, the `homepage` field needs to contain your home page.

 4. If you want to use a custom domain, follow the [https://help.github.com/en/articles/quick-start-setting-up-a-custom-domain](GitHub Pages custom domain instructions), and also replace the contents of the `public/CNAME` file with your custom domain.